Jean's Bible Study Topics of the New Testament

 Jn 14,16-20

-· (117f) Thy kingdom come Ø Rest in Jesus Ø Rest in His mercy
+(117f) Thy kingdom come >> Faith >> Rest in Jesus (Sabbath) >> Rest in His mercy

-· (238g) Kingdom of God Ø Pursuing the kingdom Ø Transferring the kingdom Ø The kingdom is transferred to the church Ø Jesus will never leave us
+(238g) Kingdom of God >> Pursuing the kingdom >> Transferring the kingdom >> The kingdom is transferred to the Church >> Jesus will never leave us

 Jn 14-16,17

-· (66j) Jesus’ authority Ø His words are the authority of God -- These verses go with verses 4-6
+(66j) Authority >> Jesus’ authority >> His words are the authority of God -- These verses go with verses 4-6

-· (199i) Denying Christ Ø Man chooses his own destiny apart from God Ø Rejecting Christ Ø The world rejects God Ø World rejects God because it does not know Him
+(199i) Denying Christ >> Man chooses his own destiny apart from God >> Rejecting Christ >> The world rejects God >> World rejects God because it does not know Him

 Jn 14-16

-· (114k) Thy kingdom come Ø Working the grace of God Ø Working God’s grace through Christ Ø Jesus is the way to the Father -- This verse goes with verse 20
+(114k) Thy kingdom come >> Faith >> Working the grace of God >> Working God’s grace through Christ >> Jesus is the way to the Father -- This verse goes with verse 20

 Jn 14,17-19

-· (118h) Thy kingdom come Ø Eyes of your spirit Ø Giving God your attention Ø Resolutely focus on the glory of God Ø Focus on Jesus
+(118h) Thy kingdom come >> Faith >> Eyes of your spirit >> Giving God your attention >> Resolutely focus on the glory of God >> Focus on Jesus

 Jn 14-17

-· (169e) Works of the devil Ø Manifestations of the devil Ø The world is blind to God Ø Darkness has a blinding effect -- This verse goes with verse 19
+(169e) Works of the devil >> Manifestations of the devil >> The world is blind to God >> Darkness has a blinding effect -- This verse goes with verse 19

 Jn 14-18

-· (36k) Adopted (Key verse)
+(36k) Adopted (Key verse)

 Jn 14,19-24

-· (117h) Thy kingdom come Ø Eyes of your spirit Ø Vision Ø Real-eyes God’s purpose Ø Understand God’s purpose for your life
+(117h) Thy kingdom come >> Faith >> Eyes of your spirit >> Vision >> Real-eyes God’s purpose >> Understand God’s purpose for your life

-· (129j) Thy kingdom come Ø Manifestations of faith Ø Unity Ø love perfects unity Ø Pursue unity in love that the world may be saved
+(129j) Thy kingdom come >> Manifestations of faith >> Unity >> love perfects unity >> Pursue unity in love that the world may be saved

-· (230h) Kingdom of God Ø God’s kingdom is a living organism Ø Mystery of godliness Ø Mystery of the trinity Ø Obey the mystery of godliness like Jesus did – Jesus said he was going away, but was coming back to His disciples in the form of the Holy Spirit, saying, “If you loved Me, you would have rejoiced because I go to the Father, for the Father is greater than I.” He meant His Father had greater authority, but Jesus was the greater servant.
-Although the members of the trinity are perfectly equal, yet they have separate offices, each being greater than the others in either authority or servitude.
-The Father is greatest of all in authority, but Jesus was a greater servant, and the Holy Spirit was greater still as a servant of both the Son and of the Father.
-Jesus’ service to the Father was that He should sacrifice His flesh on the cross, and the Father honored Him above all things, which became the grounds for the ministry of the Holy Spirit, who has a greater ministry than Christ.
-To God servitude is equivalent to authority, so that each member of the trinity is glorified in either authority or in honor of their service, making them all equal to one another.
-Jesus actually says in Jn 16-7 that the Holy Spirit has a better ministry than Him, “It is to your advantage that I go away; for if I do not go away, the Helper shall not come to you; but if I go, I will send Him to you.”
-Not only does the Holy Spirit do a better job ministering to the world, He has a better ministry with the individual.
-Jesus spoke to His disciples for 3 ½ years until He was blue in the face, and they got very little from what He said, but when God released the Holy Spirit on the day of Pentecost, everything fell into place, and they immediately understood His purpose.
-Therefore, the Holy Spirit has a better ministry than Jesus.
+(230h) Kingdom of God >> God’s kingdom is a living organism >> Mystery of godliness >> Mystery of the trinity >> Obey the mystery of godliness like Jesus did – The Father had greater authority, but Jesus was the greater servant.
+Jesus said he was going away, but was returning to His disciples in the form of the Holy Spirit, saying, “If you loved Me, you would have rejoiced because I go to the Father, for the Father is greater than I.” The members of the trinity are equal, yet they have separate offices, each being greater than the other in either authority or service.
+The Father has the greatest authority, but Jesus is a greater servant, and the Holy Spirit is a greater servant still.
+Jesus’ service to the Father was that He should sacrifice His flesh on the cross, and the Father honored Him, which became grounds for the Holy Spirit, who has a greater ministry than Christ.
+To God servanthood is equivalent to authority, making the members of the trinity equal to each other.
+Jesus said in Jn 16-7 that the Holy Spirit has a better ministry than Him, “It is to your advantage that I go away; for if I do not go away, the Helper shall not come to you; but if I go, I will send Him to you.”
+Jesus spoke to His disciples for 3 years until He was blue in the face, and they understood very little of what He said, but when God released the Holy Spirit on the day of Pentecost, everything fell into place, and they immediately understood His purpose.
 Jesus became frustrated with His disciples on a number of occasions (Mat 17-17; Mk 9-19; Lk 9-41) saying, “O unbelieving and perverse generation… how long shall I stay with you?
 How long shall I put up with you?”
-NIV.
-That is not to say the Holy Spirit doesn’t get frustrated with us.

 Jn 14-19,20